datastackacademy/treasure_hunt/README.md

 `pip install -r requirements.txt`

 ### References
+The code in `vigenere.py` was closely adapted from Sweigart's book 'Cracking Codes with Python'.

 - 'Today', by Frank O'Hara, 1950
 - 'Cracking Codes with Python', by Al Sweigart, 2018
 - 'Alice in Wonderland', by Lewis Carroll, 1865